JREAM/config-server/packages.md

 # Packages
+These are system packages that I find handy.

-## Enable PPA sources with the following if you're on Ubuntu 12 or lower:
+## Enable PPA if on Ubuntu 12 or lower:
+PPA means Personal Package Archive that users or organizations create so that you do not have to manually compile softwrae.

     apt-get install -y python-software-properties

 ## PPA Items
-PPA means Personal Package Archive that users or organizations create so that you do not have to manually compile softwrae.

 For the latest **git** version you can also add the following PPA